-Vikki Wall is a partner at Haberman Ilett LLP with over 20 years’ experience as a forensic accountant focusing on work as an expert witness.
+Vikki is a partner at Haberman Ilett LLP with over 20 years’ experience as a forensic accountant focusing on work as an expert witness.
 She has been the testifying expert in cases before the UK Courts and international arbitration tribunals on a variety of accounting and financial issues.

 Since joining a Big Four accountancy firm in 1997 and being part of the team to launch Haberman Ilett in 2013, Vikki has advised clients in quantifying loss of profits and other consequential losses in a wide range of industries including IT, finance, property, energy, telecommunications, travel, leisure and retail.

 Vikki has extensive experience in all aspects of the dispute process, including giving pre-action advice, preparing expert witness reports, rebuttal reports, joint statements of the experts, assisting the expert with preparation for oral testimony and assisting counsel in hearings.